Early Recovery (Intensive Outpatient)

-The third phase of outpatient treatment is appropriate for clients that have completed Early Recovery & Sober Living, or a 28-day residential program followed by Outpatient treatment.
+The final phase of outpatient treatment is appropriate for clients that have completed Early Recovery & Sober Living, or a 28-day residential program.
 The group parameters also require that each client work with an individual therapist and a sponsor in a 12-Step program.
 The group focuses on maintaining emotional and spiritual balance in sobriety through a variety of skills and readings including an emphasis on self-care.
 The group integrates and elaborates on the basic building blocks of recovery with work on family of origin issues, relationships concerns, communication, emotional regulation and spiritual connection.

 Clients complete a comprehensive relapse history to uncover the relationship between basic building blocks, health history, emotional concerns and legal issues to move forward into recovery.